-As a Medicare health plan, MedStar Medicare Choice Care Advantage must cover all services covered by Original Medicare and must follow Original Medicare's coverage rules.
+As a Medicare health plan, MedStar Medicare Choice Dual Advantage must cover all services covered by Original Medicare and must follow Original Medicare's coverage rules for these services.

-MedStar Medicare Choice Care Advantage will generally cover your medical care as long as:
+MedStar Medicare Choice Dual Advantage will generally cover your medical care as long as:

-- The care you receive is included in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this booklet). - The care you receive is considered medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You have a network primary care provider (a PCP) who is providing and overseeing your care.
-As a member of our plan, you must choose a network PCP (for more information about this, see Section 2.1 in this chapter). - You must receive your care from a network provider (for more information about this, see Section 2 in this chapter).
+- The care you receive is included in the plan's Benefits Chart (this chart is in Chapter 4 of this booklet). - The care you receive is considered medically necessary.
+"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice.

+- You have a network primary care provider (a PCP) who is providing and overseeing your care.
+As a member of our plan, you may choose a network PCP (for more information about this, see Section 2.1 in this chapter). - You must receive your care from a network provider (for more information about this, see Section 2 in this chapter).
 In most cases, care you receive from an out-of-network provider (a provider who is not part of our plan's network) will not be covered.
-Here are three exceptions:

-- The plan covers emergency care or urgently needed services that you get from an out-of-network provider.
-For more information about this, and to see what emergency or urgently needed services means, see Section 3 in this chapter. - o If you need medical care that Medicare requires our plan to cover and the providers in our network cannot provide this care, you can get this care from an out-of-network provider.
-A prior authorization is required if you are seeking non-emergency out-of-network care.
-In this situation, you will pay the same as you would pay if you got the care from a network provider.
-For information about getting approval to see an out-of-network doctor, see Section 2.3 in this chapter. - The plan covers kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
+Here are three exceptions: - The plan covers emergency care or urgently needed services that you get from an out-ofnetwork provider.
+For more information about this, and to see what emergency or urgently needed services means, see Section 3 in this chapter. - O If you need medical care that Medicare or Medicaid requires our plan to cover and the providers in our network cannot provide this care, you can get this care from an out-of-network provider.
+However, a prior authorization must be obtained by our plan prior to seeking care.
+In this situation, we will cover these services as if you got the care from a network provider.
+For information about getting approval to see an out-of-network doctor, see Section 2.4 in this chapter. - The plan covers kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.

-SECTION 2 Use providers in the plan's network to get your medical care Section 2.1 You must choose a Primary Care Provider (PCP) to provide and oversee your medical care
+SECTION 2 Use providers in the plan's network to get your medical care

+Section 2.1 You may choose a Primary Care Provider (PCP) to provide and oversee your care